jlecomte/spectroscopy-focus-helper/README.md

 ![Graph of FWHM and NSIG as a function of the focuser position](images/graph-fwhm-nsig-result.png)

+In the case of Star'Ex, this small difference (which amounts to about 0.2mm of length on the focuser draw tube) may be explained by many factors, including:

+* The collimating lens may not be perfectly focused.
+In the absence of a fine focus system, this is to be expected.
+* A chromatic effect (I use a refracting telescope) since the guide camera looks at the entirety of the visible spectrum while the imaging camera looks at H-alpha (deep red).
+* Atmospheric dispersion.

+In the end, a compromise can be attained, which allows for better centering/guiding without significantly impacting the total amount of signal going through the slit.

 ## Demo

 Check out this video recording of a sample session using this tool: